rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### 5.0.0 (in-progress)
 * SDKCF-4071: **Breaking Change:** Added new method for providing id tracking identifier in `UserInfoProvider` interface class.
+  - The new method is optional for Kotlin class implementing the interface.

 ### 4.0.0 (2021-08-04)
 * SDKCF-3651: Changed Config API call to /GET with query params.
 This allows the backend to filter requests if required.